Profunctorial algebras: Introduction

 Since the work of Moggi \cite{moggiComputationalLambdacalculusMonads1989,moggiNotionsComputationMonads1991}, monads have been extensively used in theoretical computer science to model computational effects, e.g.~\cite{wadlerEssenceFunctionalProgramming1992,bentonMonadsEffects2002, plotkinNotionsComputationDetermine2002,plotkinAlgebraicOperationsGeneric2003,kammarAlgebraicFoundationsEffectdependent2012,dagninoMonadicTypeAndEffectSoundness2025}: given a type constructor $T$ representing a certain kind of effect, a $T$-effectful function $X \klarrow Y$ is a function of type $X \to TY$, and the monad structure on $T$ provides a well-behaved theory of composition for $T$-effectful functions.
 When interpreting types as sets and terms as functions, non-determinism is, for instance, modeled by having $T$ be the powerset construction $\mathcal P$; non-deterministic functions $X \to \mathcal P Y$ can then be identified with relations, i.e., subsets $R \subseteq X \times Y$.

 \looseness=-1 Barr first noticed that, viewing a relation as the span of its projections $X \leftarrow R \rightarrow Y$, there is a natural way to define an action of a $\Set$-functor $F$ on relations --- namely, by having $F$ act on the two projections.
 Such an extension preserves the natural order of relations and also, under appropriate conditions, their compositions.
 For instance, the extension of the powerset construction transforms a relation between two sets $A$ and $B$ into the one relating subsets of $A$ and $B$ via the Egli-Milner formula\footnote{That is, where $X \subseteq A$ is related to $Y \subseteq B$ if and only if $\forall x \in X \ \exists y \in Y \, :\, xRy$ and $\forall y \in Y \ \exists x \in X \, : \, xRy$.}.
-Similarly, one can characterize when a monad structure on $F$ extends too.
+Similarly, a monad structure on $F$ extends to a \emph{skew monad} on relations, which is a genuine monad under appropriate conditions.

 Already, this first part of Barr's result has far-reaching implications in computer science.
 By providing a way to extend $\Set$-functors to relations, it allows coalgebraic methods to speak of (bi)simulations and modal logic, e.g.~\cite{mossCoalgebraicLogic1999,venemaAutomataFixedPoint2006, kupkeCompletenessCoalgebraicCover2012,klinCoalgebraicApproachProcess2004}.
 More recently, Barr's technique has been employed to combine non-determinism with other effects~\cite{garnerVietorisMonadWeak2019,goyPowersetLikeMonadsWeakly2021,aristoteMonotoneWeakDistributive2025} by constructing \emph{weak distributive laws}~\cite{bohmWeakTheoryMonads2010,garnerVietorisMonadWeak2019} over the powerset monad.
 For instance, the problem of combining probabilistic choice with non-determinism had gathered extensive interest in the previous literature~\cite{varaccaDistributingProbabilityNondeterminism2006,keimelMixedPowerdomainsProbability2017}, and a simple solution was given following this approach~\cite{goyCombiningProbabilisticNondeterministic2020,goubault-larrecqWeakDistributiveLaws2024}.